fls-bioinformatics-core/auto_process_ngs/docs/source/single_cell/bio_rad.rst

 Background
 ----------

-Bio-Rad provides ddSEQ Single-Cell ATAC-seq and ddSEQ Single-Cell 3' RNA-seq kits.
-This document outlines using the ``auto-process-ngs`` pipeline to perform Fastq generation and QC for ddSEQ Single-Cell ATAC-seq data (there is no support currently for ddSEQ single cell RNA-seq data).
+Bio-Rad provides ddSEQ Single-Cell 3' RNA-seq and ddSEQ Single-Cell ATAC-seq kits.
+This document outlines using the ``auto-process-ngs`` pipeline to perform Fastq generation and QC for these data.

 Requirements
 ------------